dashpay/dips/dip-tx-sighash-algorithm.md

 Unfortunately, there are at least 2 weaknesses in the original Signature Hash transaction digest algorithm:

 * For the verification of each signature, the amount of data hashing is proportional to the size of the transaction.
 Therefore, data hashing grows in O(n<sup>2</sup>) as the number of sigops in a transaction increases.
 This could be fixed by optimizing the digest algorithm by introducing some reusable “midstate”, so the time complexity becomes O(n).
-* The algorithm does not involve the amount of DASH being spent by the input.
+* The algorithm does not involve the amount of Dash being spent by the input.
 This is usually not a problem for online network nodes as they could request the specified transaction to acquire the output value.
 For an offline transaction signing device (cold wallet), however, not knowing the input amount makes it impossible to calculate the exact amount being spent and the transaction fee.
-To cope with this problem, a cold wallet must also acquire the full transaction being spent, which could be a big obstacle in the implementation of lightweight, air-gapped wallet.
-By including the input value of part of the transaction digest, a cold wallet may safely sign a transaction by learning the value from an untrusted source.
+To cope with this problem, a cold wallet must also acquire the full transaction being spent, which could be a big obstacle in the implementation of a lightweight, air-gapped wallet.
+By including the input value as part of the transaction digest, a cold wallet may safely sign a transaction by learning the value from an untrusted source.
 In the case that a wrong value is provided and signed, the signature would be invalid and no funding would be lost.
 See [SIGHASH_WITHINPUTVALUE: Super-lightweight HW wallets and offline data](https://bitcointalk.org/index.php?topic=181734.0).

 ## Specification

-A new sighash type will be added `SIGHASH_DIP0143` and the proposed algorithm must be applied only to individual transaction inputs that contains it.
+A new sighash type, `SIGHASH_DIP0143`, will be added and the proposed algorithm must be applied only to individual transaction inputs that contain it.
 The algorithm consists in computing the signature hash of a transaction as the double SHA256 of the serialization of:

 1. nVersion of the transaction (2-byte integer)
 2. nType of the transaction (2-byte integer)